“What is SEO and how does it work?”

 Such is the relevance of Google on internet.
 Google has become an indispensable part of our lives.

-Not a very pleasant scenario for businesses which are trying to do some business by leveraging the power of internet.
+Not a very pleasant scenario for businesses reeling under the high cost of marketing and sales.

-It only gets worse when some other website shows up for your business’s exact name + location search on google.
+And it gets worse, when some other website shows up for your business’s exact name + location search on google.

 What I have written above is something a lot of businesses today struggle with.
-They are not optimized and are losing an invaluable amount of traffic by not featuring in top for relevant keywords.
+They are not SEO optimized and are losing an invaluable amount of traffic by not featuring on top for relevant keywords.

 Search Engine Optimization (SEO) has been used for years by websites across the world to feature high on Google’s search results.